Metaswitch/clearwater-readthedocs/docs/Clearwater_stress_testing.md

 ## SIP Stress Nodes

-A Clearwater SIP stress node is similar to any other Project Clearwater node, except that instead of having a Debian package like `bono` or `sprout` installed, it has our `clearwater-sip-stress` Debian package installed.
+A Clearwater SIP stress node is similar to any other Project Clearwater node, except that instead of having a Debian package like `bono` or `sprout` installed, it has our `clearwater-sip-stress-coreonly` or `clearwater-sip-stress` Debian package installed.

 ### What they do